 If you have an escape artist pet, you know how frustrating it can be to keep them secured in a traditional harness or collar.
 You want to take your dog or cat on more walks, but they’re highly skilled at wriggling out of collars and backing out of harnesses.
-Luckily, there are some great escape proof harnesses on the market to help keep your pet safe on walks.

 1. Didog Soft Flannel Padded Dog Vest Harness